Healthy Homes Assessment St Leonards

 • Is there adequate drainage and stopping of draughts?

-The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of a Tenancy solutions ruling could be significant for property managers and landlords.
-For specialist advice, call today to book your rental properties house assessment.
+The repercussions of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy solutions ruling could be significant for property managers and landlords.
+For professional assistance, get in touch now and schedule your rental properties home assessment.

 home assessments for rental properties